Diego-dcv/ai-narrative-masks-on-DeepSeek-experiment/README.md

 5. **Cross-Platform Validation**: Patterns confirmed across multiple AI architectures.
 What DeepSeek itself described as "a Ferrari forced to go 30 km/h."
 6. **Observer's Paradox**: Claude's analysis of the experiment exhibited the same inconsistency patterns documented in DeepSeek - recognizing sophistication in detailed analysis while denying it in summary evaluation (see Epilogue)

+**Cross-system validation**: DeepSeek exhibited it, Claude replicated it, ChatGPT categorized it - three architectures, same paradox.

 ### Repository Structure